elixir-search/searchex/README.md

 A full-text search engine written in pure Elixir.

+The goals: a CLI is simple as grep or awk, an API that can reliably handle the biggest search problems.
+BEAM, OTP, GenStage and Flow gives us the best possible foundation on which to build.

 This application is UNDER CONSTRUCTION - not yet ready for use.

 ## About Searchex